 Best movies & TV Shows like Nature's Weirdest Events

 A unique, carefully handpicked, selection of the best movies like Nature's Weirdest Events Starring Chris Packham, and more.
-If you liked Nature's Weirdest Events then you may also like: Untamed Romania, Flash Gordon's Trip to Mars, The Secret KGB UFO Files, Great Natural Wonders of the World, Planet Earth II: A World of Wonder and many more popular movies featured on this list.
+If you liked Nature's Weirdest Events then you may also like: Untamed Romania, The Secret KGB UFO Files, Planet Earth II: A World of Wonder, David Attenborough: A Life on Our Planet, Earth: One Amazing Day and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Chris Packham takes us to the scene of some of the weirdest natural phenomena on the planet, telling the real story of the events behind the headlines.
 Nature can be cute, scary and stunning, but as Chris Packham discovers in these two packed programs, it can also provide the most awesome, amazing and astonishing sights you’ll ever see – including a car cocooned by caterpillars in Holland; exploding toads in Germany; fish falling from the sky and a storm that turned Sydney crimson.
 Watching original footage and consulting eyewitnesses and scientists, Chris unravels the facts behind some of the most bizarre and mysterious natural wonders to ever appear on the planet – and explains what on earth was going on.